CiaranOMara/XAM.jl/docs/src/man/hts-files.md

 High-throughput sequencing (HTS) technologies generate a large amount of data in the form of a large number of nucleotide sequencing reads.
 One of the most common tasks in bioinformatics is to align these reads against known reference genomes, chromosomes, or contigs.
-BioAlignments provides several data formats commonly used for this kind of task.
+`XAM` provides several data formats commonly used for this kind of task.

-BioAlignments offers high-performance tools for SAM and BAM file formats, which are the most popular file formats.
+The `XAM` package offers high-performance tools for SAM and BAM file formats, which are the most popular file formats.

 If you have questions about the SAM and BAM formats or any of the terminology used when discussing these formats, see the published [specification][samtools-spec], which is maintained by the [samtools group][samtools].